bondy-io/bondy/doc/guides/database/prefix_closure.md

   rate on a healthy cluster means a gap is not filling and the rebootstrap chain deserves a look.
 - `bondy_oplog_prefix_holes_total` — contiguity gaps that *materialised*
   into a fold.
-With the hold on, only transient own-origin gaps from concurrent local commit reordering should register; exclude those before alerting.
+Only transient own-origin gaps from concurrent local commit reordering should register; exclude those before alerting.
 Any remote-origin count is a fold path the hold does not cover and warrants investigation.
 - `bondy_oplog_seqs_burned_total` — sequence numbers a rejected append could
   not return to the counter.
 Each is immediately backfilled.
 - `bondy_oplog_seqs_filled_total` — burned seqs whose `seq_fill` backfill